yuzhaouoe/yuzhaouoe.github.io/_posts/2024-10-18-ViT in pure JAX.md

 You can also <a href="https://colab.research.google.com/drive/1wBA1UUde72yMDvZ7ITS8cFAx90HDwD5D#scrollTo=SUBw2ZtVN7Lr" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>

 ###  Vision Transfomer
-If you are not familiar with the Vision Transformer (ViT) architecture, you can take a look [here](https://arxiv.org/abs/2010.11929).
+In the following, I assume you are already familiar with the Vision Transformer architecture.
+If you are not, you can take a look [here](https://arxiv.org/abs/2010.11929).
 In short, ViTs split images into patches, and treat patches as tokens (like words in NLP models), processing them using transformer layers with bidirectional (non masked) attention.
 In this post, we’ll build a small ViT that can train on the Imagenette dataset, and you can even run it on your local machine.

 Speaking of GPUs, JAX offers seamless handling of hardware acceleration.
 It automatically detects and utilizes available GPUs/TPUs without requiring explicit code changes.